tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

 = 2.0.8 =
-* Optimized resource loading settings to avoid redundancy.
+* Optimized resource loading and settings to avoid redundancy.
 * Unified validatoin of wp-admin area.
-* Added the `Create now` button in case of creating DB table for validation logs accidentally failed at activation process.
+* Added re-creating DB table for validation logs in case of accidentally failed at activation process.
 * The time of day is shown with local time by adding GMT offset.

 = 2.0.7 =